RoyalCcc/BAMS/README.md

 # BAMS

-This repository contains reference implementation for BAMS, **Multi-agent Cooperative Games Using Belief Map Assisted Training**.
+This repository contains reference implementation for BAMS paper (accepted to ECAI 2023), **Multi-agent Cooperative Games Using Belief Map Assisted Training**.
+Available at

 ## Cite